jgoizueta/flt/README.txt

 = Examples of use

-To install the library use gem from the command line: (you may not need +sudo+) sudo gem install flt
+To install the library use gem from the command line: (you may not need +sudo+)
+FIXME: The flt gem is not publicly available yet. sudo gem install flt

 Then require the library in your code (if it fails you may need to <tt>require 'rubygems'</tt> first)